 Implementing QuickSort on Singly Linked Lists

-To adapt QuickSort to singly linked lists, crucial functions need definition: one for partitioning the list, another for selecting a pivot, and the primary QuickSort function for recursive sorting.
-Let's explore the C++ code:
+To customize QuickSort for singly linked lists, essential functions must be specified: one for dividing the list, another for choosing a pivot, and the main QuickSort function for sorting recursively.
+Now, let's delve into the C++ implementation:

 Code: